tobias-weiss-ai-xr/opendesk-edu/.gitlab/merge_request_templates/Bugfix.md

 # 👷 Developer Checklist

+**Documentation:**

-Does this MR introduce **ANY** new (non migration related) Helmfile options?
+This MR introduce **ANY** new (non migration related) Helmfile options:
 - [ ] No
 - [ ] Yes, and the documentation (updates.md) is addressing these changes.

-Does this MR introduce new (migration related) Helmfile options or other changes requiring automated or manual migrations?
+This MR introduce new (migration related) Helmfile options or other changes requiring automated or manual migrations:
 - [ ] No
 - [ ] Yes -> **This should not happen on bugfix MRs**